stevenschwenke/SoftwareEngineeringCourse/introduction.md

 - Steven Schwenke

 ## Who are you?
+- What do you expect from me?
+What topics, technologies, experiences do you want to hear about?
 - (maybe first assignment) Why are you studying computer science?
 What's your motivation?
 What do you think your job will feel like later on?
 - What do you think is the major challenge in modern software development?
 - how well do you know what language (especially Java because many examples will be written in Java)